lloydoftheflies/lloydoftheflies.github.io/content/thoughts/pennies-personal-art-projects.md

 ## Assessment Plan

 Several deliverables will be available at the end of the semester:

 - the assembled and improved penny machine
 - 3+ personal art projects (w/ documentation and writeups)

 These projects will be evaluated with effort-based grading.

+Additionally, I'll write two reflections throughout the semester on my learning and experience from the ISR-G, to be posted on my website.

+### Assessment Divisions for Grading

+- 50% project deliverables
+- 30% participation
+- 20% reflections

 ### Olin Learning Outcomes